"crumbs of lost material add up to a feast of waste at the end of

 out, CAP ON.
 This moves the last ink out to the tip or ball.
 Do this

-without the cap and you get free wall decoration.
+without the cap and you get free wall decorations.

 *Write the due date on the back of return envelopes that accompany